Henry Cejudo: Return from retirement

 After nearly three years since his last bout, Cejudo faced Aljamain Sterling on May 6, 2023 at UFC 288 for the UFC Bantamweight Championship.
 He lost the close fight via split decision.
 21 of 23 MMA media outlets scored the bout for Sterling, while 2 scored it for Cejudo.

 Cejudo was scheduled to face Marlon Vera on August 19, 2023, at UFC 292.
 However, Cejudo withdrew in late June due to a shoulder injury, and was replaced by Pedro Munhoz.

 Cejudo faced Merab Dvalishvili on February 17, 2024, at UFC 298.
 After three rounds, Cejudo was defeated via unanimous decision.

 Cejudo faced Song Yadong in the main event on February 22, 2025, at UFC Fight Night 252.
 An accidental eyepoke by Song at the beginning of the fourth round rendered Cejudo unable to continue.
 Song won the fight by technical decision after the bout was stopped.

-In his retirement fight, Cejudo is scheduled to face Payton Talbott on December 6, 2025 at UFC 323.
+In his second retirement fight, Cejudo faced Payton Talbott on December 6, 2025 at UFC 323.
+He lost the fight via decision and announced his second retirement afterwards.
+He lost all four of his fights post-retirement.
+He got an immediate $50,000 bonus from UFC CEO Dana White after the bout.

 Personal life

-Cejudo and his wife have 2 children.
+Cejudo and his wife have two children.